 Categorized as an Inflammatory Bowel Disease (IBD), Crohn’s is most likely to strike in the small or large intestine.
-Of the estimated 3.1 million Americans who have received an IBD diagnosis (which also includes ulcerative colitis and the less common indeterminate colitis and microscopic colitis), about 780,000 have Crohn’s disease, according to the Crohn’s & Colitis Foundation.
+Of the estimated 3.1 million Americans who have received an IBD diagnosis (which also includes ulcerative colitis), about 780,000 have Crohn’s disease, according to the Crohn’s & Colitis Foundation.

-It affects men and women equally, and can occur at any age, although it is most common between the ages of 15 and 30, and again in your 50s and 60s.
+It affects men and women equally, and can occur at any age, although it is most common in your 20's, and again in your 60s and 80s.

 The main goal of Crohn’s disease treatment is achieving and maintaining remission so that the inflammation the disease causes in the GI tract is calmed and your symptoms will be reduced or disappear altogether.
 Sounds dreamy, right?

 Getting to that point isn’t always easy or straightforward.

 Because Crohn’s disease manifests itself differently depending on its location in the digestive tract, it’s a unique disease for every person.
 So the treatment approach you and your doctor take will also need to be unique, and will likely require trial and error.
 It may also change over time, as your body and the disease adapt and evolve.

 When Crohn’s is not in remission, you’ll experience what is known as a flare—the reappearance of inflammation and symptoms that may include frequent and urgent bowel movements, diarrhea, bloody stools, abdominal pain, fatigue, lack of appetite, and weight loss.
 Your treatment will likely be different during a flare than when you’re in remission.